Invitation to a Beheading: Publication and reception

 Second only to Lolita in terms of critical receptions, Invitation to a Beheading has received positive reviews since its initial publication in Berlin, 1934.
 It has also been considered "one of the most successful works of young émigré literature".
 Many scholars believed Cincinnatus C. to be a rendition of Franz Kafka's main character, Joseph K. in his novel, The Trial, although Nabokov denied this.
-Scholars have also noted the novel's embellished style which straddles the "illusory and the 'real'" (189), drawing parallels to Carroll's Alice in Wonderland; Nabokov had served as the novel's Russian translator in 1923.
+Scholars have also noted the novel's embellished style which straddles the "illusory and the 'real'", drawing parallels to Carroll's Alice in Wonderland; Nabokov had served as that novel's Russian translator in 1923.
 In addition, Nabokov's execution scene has been compared to Kiernan's chapter of Ulysses.

+Stage adaptation

+The adaptation for theatrical performance at Joseph Papp's Public Theater received bad reviews from several critics when it opened in March, 1969.

 Film adaptation

 In September 2021, Uri Singer acquired the rights to adapt the novel.